qiankanglai/ImagePicker/README.md

 ImagePicker
 ===========

-ImagePicker utility for cocos2d-x 3.0.
+ImagePicker utility for cocos2d-x 3.5

+Attention: Old version cocos2d-x may have some differences in API.
+If you encounter problems here, feel free to contact me :D

 This utility lets you load images from device gallery and load it to your application as a Texture2D.
 You may draw Sprite with this texture or use it in other ways.

 The origin project is https://github.com/Losiowaty/ImagePicker, and I clear the whole project, in addition to:

 - add support for iPhone (combined with iPad)
-- add support for Win32
+- add support for Win32/OSX
+- put Android support together
-- take advantage of ccx 3.0 API
+- take advantage of ccx 3.x API
-- other platforms like Mac is able to compile

 ps.
 The image is loaded by platform API and deliveried to ccx in memory directly.
 No repeated IO is needed.